eric-hunt/UNcleR/README.md

 Labs *UNcle* instrument for downstream processing of biologics stability data.

+The `consolidate_experiments` function utilizes the core functions listed below to import UNcle data exports into a succinct and readily accessible data structure based on the hierarchical structure of the directories in which the data is stored.
+Experimental data for a single run from nanoDSF, SLS, and DLS summary and spectra files are organized into a unified dataframe and nested within a named list returned by the function according to which experiment (i.e. plate or screen) they belong to.

 Core functions for summary and “bundle export” files:

 -   `import_staticBundle` imports nanoDSF and SLS spectra bundle